Continuation of the article: "Thyroid diseases - explaining your symptoms (part 1)" .

 Mysterious weight gain

-It is the overworked and sluggish liver and lymphatic system that underlie the tendency of patients with hypothyroid disease to lose weight with difficulty or to gain weight for no apparent reason.
-So both hypothyroid disease and weight gain are caused by EBV , not the hypothyroid gland itself.
+It is the overloaded and sluggish liver and lymphatic system that are at the root of the tendency of hypothyroid patients to have difficulty losing weight or to gain weight for no apparent reason.
+So both hypothyroidism and the weight gain are caused by EBV , not by the hypothyroid gland itself.

 Mysterious weight loss